-3. Add some potting soil to cover the spawn.
-Spray the soil with water and then cover with clean damp cloth to keep the soil moist.
+- Add some potting soil to cover the spawn.
+Spray the soil with water and then cover it with a clean damp cloth to keep the soil moist.
 Spray the cloth once it dried up.
 Button mushrooms should appear in three to four weeks.

 NOTE: Keep the area clean and disinfected when able to, as well as your hands when handling or checking the containers.